-Gabapentin Side Effects: Most Common Symptoms and Dangers
+Gabapentin Side Effects: Short and Long-Term Dangers of Use

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Neurontin is an anticonvulsant prescription medicine.
 It’s used to treat epilepsy and is used to treat nerve pain, such as in conditions like shingles.
 However, it is sometimes a drug of abuse.
 Like many drugs, however, even in therapeutic use, it has various potential side effects.
 Some of them can be severe.

 However, one may be curious to know, are gabapentin side effects truly that extensive in number?
 The common adverse effects, and the symptoms in men, women, and children, will be discussed.